Para leer este hoja informativa en español, presione aquí.

 PrEP stands for Pre-Exposure Prophylaxis.
 It means taking medicine before being exposed to something to prevent yourself from getting a disease or condition.
 We use several kinds of medicine this way.

 One example is taking anti-malaria medication when we travel to areas where we might be bitten by mosquitoes that carry malaria.
-When the medicine is in a person's body before getting a mosquito bite, that person is much less likely to get malaria when she or he is bitten.
+When the medicine is in a person's body before getting a mosquito bite, that person is much less likely to get sick from malaria when they are bitten.

 For women, another example is taking birth control pills (contraceptives).
-When contraceptives are already in a woman's body when she is exposed to semen during sex, her chances of getting pregnant are greatly reduced.
+When contraceptives are already in a woman's body when she is exposed to semen during sex, she is much less likely to get pregnant.

-When we talk about PrEP in connection to HIV and women, we are referring to the idea of HIV-negative women taking HIV drugs to reduce their risk of becoming infected with HIV if they are exposed to it.
+PrEP here means that HIV-negative women take an HIV drug to reduce their risk of acquiring HIV if they are exposed to the virus.
 Some people use the term 'topical PrEP' to describe the use of microbicide gels (e.g., vaginal gels containing HIV drugs).
-However, in this article when we talk about PrEP, we are referring only to 'oral PrEP,' or HIV drugs taken by mouth as prevention.
+However, in this article we are referring only to 'oral PrEP,' or HIV drugs taken by mouth to prevent getting HIV.

 Here is how PrEP works: